fennec-lang/fennec/docs/design.md

 ### Value semantics

 - explicit copy and move
+- all objects trivially moveable
+  - how do we forbid interior references?
+  - interior pointer already impossible because pointers only point to heap
 - RAII with deterministic destruction as an important design tool
   - actual memory management can be either GC or refcounting